b3nn0/EpexPredictor/README.md

 They will be updated once a full learning period (90 days) exists with only quarter-hourly data.
 Until then, model performance will likely be worse.

 Results:\
-DE: Mean squared error ~4.02 ct/kWh, mean absolute error ~1.42 ct/kWh\
+DE: Mean squared error ~6.28 ct/kWh, mean absolute error ~1.46 ct/kWh\
+AT: Mean squared error ~7.65 ct/kWh, mean absolute error ~1.58 ct/kWh\
-AT: Mean squared error ~5.20 ct/kWh, mean absolute error ~1.66 ct/kWh
+BE: Mean squared error ~3.99 ct/kWh, mean absolute error ~1.37 ct/kWh

 Some observations:
 - At night, predictions are usually within 1-2ct/kWh